A future in which communities are empowered, sustainable and resilient.

 Chris has 25 years experience working on sustainable and community development.
 He previously worked as local and regional development manager for Friends of the Earth UK, and is now on the Board or FoE.
 He also chairs the UK Low Carbon Communities Network.
 He works extensively as a trainer and advisor to local communities, notably on the Big Lottery 10-year ‘Big Local’ programme.
 He has also worked extensively with communities and NGOs in Eastern Europe.

-Julius joined Mapping for Change as a Junior Developer in April 2014.
-He is working alongside the ExCiteS Senior Developer to develop the front-end software, which will support the new Community Maps platform, and provides a variety of web development actions.
+Julius joined Mapping for Change as a Junior Front-End Developer in April 2014.
+He was working alongside the ExCiteS Senior Developer to develop the Community Maps front-end, which is now supporting the GeoKey participatory mapping platform.

-He brings to the role his academic background, a B.Eng in Telecommunications Engineering, together with two years of experience working as a freelance Front-End Developer.
+He brings to the role his academic background, a B.Eng in Telecommunications Engineering.

 Grace is a researcher on the subjects of sustainable development, human and environmental security, and political ecology.
 She holds an MA (with distinction) in Environment, Politics and Globalisation from King’s College London and a BA (with honours) in International Relations from Laureate International, in São Paulo.
 Her areas of investigation have focused on global demands and the local adaptation of environmental regimes.